wbishopJanelia/janelia_core/docs/source/install.rst

 2. If you will be working with `klb files <https://bitbucket.org/fernandoamat/keller-lab-block-filetype>`_, you will need to install pyklb which is available from https://github.com/bhoeckendorf/pyklb.
 Follow the instructions there to install it.
 If you are not working with klb files, you can skip this.

+3. If you want to modify and generate documentation, you will need sphinx.
+Run the following commands to install the required packages:

+	* pip install sphinx
+	* pip install sphinx-autoapi
+	* pip install sphinx-rtd-theme